unitaryfoundation/jeff/README.md

 * Structured representation: First class support for hybrid, structured, and dynamic quantum programs.
 Share the logical intent of a program, not just a low-level gate sequence.

-* Efficient: *Jeff* is built to be a high-performance in-memory representation, making it fast and easy for compilers to parse, transform, and export.
+* Efficient: *Jeff* is built to be a high-performant, compact, in-memory representation, making it fast and easy for compilers to load, transform, and export.

 * Extensible by design: The *Jeff* schema is designed to allow maximum extensibility --- it can be easily extended with new features or metadata, ensuring it can grow with the field.